jalalazimi/react-library-generator/readme.md

 [![](https://img.shields.io/npm/l/react-library-generator.svg)](https://github.com/jalalazimi/react-library-generator) [![](https://img.shields.io/node/v/react-library-generator.svg)](https://github.com/jalalazimi/react-library-generator) [![](https://img.shields.io/npm/v/react-library-generator.svg)](https://github.com/jalalazimi/react-library-generator)
 > Powerful CLI for creating a React libraries

-React library generator is a CLI for creating starter scaffold for developing a library.
-One of the pains for developers who want to start a React library was knowing which structure to choose and how to set them up!
-We respond to this issue by providing you the option to select the tools that you prefer!
+React library generator is a CLI that helps you to build a scaffold for your library.
+It's fully customizable, and you can determine what you want.
+Also, this CLI create documentation for your library and provide various test utilities.

 ## Features
 - Simple to use CLI and fully customizable